National and statewide news on end-of-life issues.

 The participation by Death with Dignity–Albany supporters was enhanced by a training session on May 4, which included presentations by Compassion and Choices organizers Corrine Carey and Amanda Cavanaugh and by Assembly Member Phil Steck.
 These were followed by a role-playing demonstration.

-Personal reflections on the Lobby Day experience were prepared by Susan Harris and are available in our library HERE.
+Personal reflections on the Lobby Day experience were prepared by Susan Harris and are available in our library.

 January 23, 2017: Compassion & Choices New York Campaign Director Corinne Carey joined Senator Diane Savino (IDC-Staten Island), Assemblymember Amy Paulin (D-Westchester), Assembly Health Committee Chair Dick Gottfried (D-Manhattan), other legislators and supporters to announce the reintroduction of the Medical Aid in Dying Act for 2017 at a Capitol news conference on Monday, January 23.
 It was attended by many C&C and Death with Dignity-Albany supporters and was widely covered by the media.

-The text of the bill is available HERE.
+The text of the bill is available on the Assembly Website.

 Many statewide organizations have announced their support for aid in dying legislation, including New York StateWide Senior Action Council, End of Life Choices New York, MPAC (Mobilizing Preachers & Communities), Harlem United, Housing Works, Adirondack Voters for Change and Secular Coalition for New York.
 In addition, a growing number of national organizations representing healthcare professionals have endorsed or taken a neutral position on medical aid in dying, including the American Medical Women’s Association, the American Academy of Hospice and Palliative Medicine, American Academy of Legal Medicine, American Medical Student Association and American Public Health Association.